 Two exams [Written Essay Exams and Closed Book] will be given throughout the course.
 Each exam will be run for two hours.
 If you need additional time on an exam because of a university-recognized disability, you need to request a special accommodation.
 Lincoln University assists students with disabilities by helping to remove barriers to success.
-To request accommodations, please fill out and submit this form. https://acqa.lincolnuca.edu/ada-accommodations/ unable to take an exam at the scheduled time due to an emergency or extenuating circumstance, the student can take the exam during the instructor's office hours.
+To request accommodations, please fill out and submit this form. https://acqa.lincolnuca.edu/ada-accommodations/ The exams are not comprehensive and will cover only the materials indicated in the box below.
+Students are expected to take all exams at the scheduled time in the classroom.
+If a student is unable to take an exam at the scheduled time due to an emergency or extenuating circumstance, the student can take the exam during the instructor's office hours.
 Gum Chewing during exams: Please be advised that gum chewing may impede the concentration process of your fellow students because gum chewing can be noisy and distracting to other students.